The Lovelace UI is a customizable interface. With additional community plugins you can extend the default experience.

 /local you will transfer the

-.js file with it's 101kB, if you use HACS and
+.js file which is 101kB, but if you use HACS and reference the plugin with

-.gz version atuomagically and that is only at 20kB (sizes was for version 1.4.7 of CCH).
+.gz version automagically (sizes accurate for version 1.4.7 of CCH).

-if you get a 404 try reinstalling it.
+.js file) everything is OK, but if you get a 404 try downloading it again.